humanalgorithm/java-play-products/developer_setup_guide.md

 ![Alt text](https://github.com/humanalgorithm/java-play-products/blob/master/developer_setup_guide/path_variable.png "Path Variable")

++ After you have updated your environment variables restart your command prompt and type "javac" you should get a prompt for available java compilation options

 ## 2) Install MySQL server
 +	Download setup installer from the internet -> URL to download the MySQL installer is https://dev.mysql.com/downloads/mysql/
 + Download the smaller version, which is the guided installer